The Best Impressionist Paintings

 EVOLUTION OF VISUAL

 The founder-members of Impressionism developed in different ways.
 Monet, Sisley, and to a lesser extent Pissarro, remained the principal exponents of outdoor landscape painting.
 Monet, in particular, devoted his life to the portrayal of light on canvas, focusing on a number of favourite themes (haystacks, Rouen Cathedral, Water-Lilies).
 For more about the styles involved, see: Characteristics of Impressionist Painting 1870-1910.
 Meantime, Renoir turned increasingly to studio work, while Degas and Cezanne pursued more independent agendas.
 All, except for Sisley, painted a number of exceptional portraits and self-portraits.
 (See: Impressionist Painting Developments.)

 In all, the Impressionists held eight exhibitions in Paris during the 12-year period 1874-86.
 (See: Impressionist Exhibitions in Paris.)
 Despite the artistic success of the group, it fails to attract sufficient numbers of buyers.
-Only the efforts of wealthy artist-collectors (Bazille, Caillebotte, Samuel Courtauld), individual French patrons (Victor Choquet) and dealers (Ambroise Vollard and Paul Durand-Ruel), kept members of the group afloat until the arrival of American collectors during the 1890s.
+Only the efforts of wealthy artist-collectors (Bazille, Caillebotte, Samuel Courtauld), individual French patrons (Victor Choquet) and dealers (Paul Durand-Ruel), kept members of the group afloat until the arrival of American collectors during the 1890s.
 Later Parisian collectors of Impressionist paintings included Ambroise Vollard (1866-1939), Paul Rosenberg (1881-1959) and Paul Guillaume (1891-1934).

 Creatively howver, Impressionism was hugely influential.
 From 1874 onwards, the style was adopted to a greater or lesser extent by the majority of French painters, many of whom were attracted by the creative buzz of Paris, which rapidly became the centre of world art.
 They were joined by artists from across Europe, including Russia.
 (See: Impressionist Group Splits.)